ryantobin77/0340_EMS_Mobile/Readme.md

 ```

 #### Run Instructions for Python Webscraper
-In terminal from the root directory of the repo, run the following:
+In a separate terminal window from the root directory of the repo with virtualenv activated, run the following:

 ```bash
 cd Backend/EMS_Django_Backend